-Job Details for 1215 - Policy and Program Administrator
+Job Details for 1215 - Policy and Program Manager

 FLSA STATUS: Exempt

-Under direction of Chief of Staff, performs work of considerable difficulty, advising and providing support to the Chief of Staff and the Deputy Chief of Staff. .
-This position will collect data, conduct research, prepare advisory memoranda, assist in researching and tracking legislative initiatives, support and lead program development, and other be assigned projects as needed.
-Provides highly responsible and complex support to the County Board Chairman, the County Board and its Committees; and performs other duties as required.
+Under direction of Deputy County Administrator, performs work of considerable difficulty, advising and providing support to the County Board Office and its administration.
+This position will collect data, conduct research, prepare advisory memoranda, assist in researching and tracking legislative initiatives, support and lead program development, and be assigned other projects as needed.
+Provides highly responsible and complex support to the County Board Chairman, the County Board and its various Committees and appointed bodies; and performs other duties as required.

 DISTINGUISHING FEATURES OF THE CLASS

 The employee in this position plans, coordinates, and conducts a variety of research projects, analyzes and develops policies and programs, and leads County Board initiatives.
 The employee in this position has responsibility for researching, coordinating, planning and implementing the County Board Chairperson’s and County Board’s policies, programs and initiatives.
-Additional responsibilities include the development and implementation of the County’s Strategic Plan.
-Work involves an extensive amount of communication and interaction with staff members, elected officials, members from the public, and representatives from other units of government.
-Direction is provided by the Chief of Staff and the Deputy Chief of Staff.
+Additional responsibilities include the development and implementation of the County’s Strategic Plan and coordination of various efficiency initiatives.
+Work involves extensive communication and interaction with staff members, elected officials, members from the public, and representatives from other units of government.
+Directs the work of assigned staff.
+Direction is provided by the Deputy County Administrator.

 ESSENTIAL DUTIES AND RESPONSIBILITIES